vincentlaguna/learn-c-cpp/README.md

 - Using scientific notation, create an electron charge calculation
 - Function conventions
 - Function call by value and by reference
+- Passing arguments to the main method using argc, argv
+- Introduction to pointers
 -

 What I have learned in C++: